dumbjs/esbuild-multicontext/readme.md

 # esbuild-multicontext

-Minimal wrapper for esbuild's context API
+Minimal wrapper over esbuild's context API

 ## What and Why ?